lxc/incus/doc/howto/instances_create.md

     incus launch|init <image_server>:<image_name> <instance_name> [flags]

 Image
-: Images contain a basic operating system (for example, a Linux distribution) and some LXD-related information.
+: Images contain a basic operating system (for example, a Linux distribution) and some Incus-related information.
   Images for various operating systems are available on the built-in remote image servers.
   See {ref}`images` for more information.

   Unless the image is available locally, you must specify the name of the image server and the name of the image (for example, `ubuntu:22.04` for the official 22.04 Ubuntu image).

 Instance name
-: Instance names must be unique within a LXD deployment (also within a cluster).
+: Instance names must be unique within a Incus deployment (also within a cluster).
   See {ref}`instance-properties` for additional requirements.

 Flags